 Finland

 Germany

 Macedonia

 Malta

 Netherlands

 Norway

 Republic of Ireland

 Serbia

 Slovakia

 Spain (Catalunya only)

 Sweden

 Switzerland

 Ukraine

 United Kingdom

-718. Press councils in the following countries operate independently of (and their boards are not controlled by) government, although they have a basis in legislation:
+718. Press councils in the following countries operate independently of (and the are not controlled by) government, although they have a basis in legislation

 Denmark

 Lithuania

 Luxembourg

-719. Attempts by journalists in some other countries to establish systems of selfregulation have proved unsuccessful.
+719. Attempts by journalists in some other countrest regulation have proved unsuccessful. ries to establish s systems of self-